huq-industries/sourcekit-ios/README.md

 [[HISourceKit sharedKit] stopRecording];
 ```

-Calling `stopRecording` will destroy the instance of SourceKit that you originally created by calling `recordWithAPIKey:inDebugMode:`.
+Calling `stopRecording` will stop SourceKit from submitting any data updates.
 If you wish to restart SourceKit at any time, simply call `recordWithAPIKey:inDebugMode:` again as you did the first time.

 ***